What’s The Most Important Data To Collect When Working With Clients As A Financial Advisor?

 Client data works the same way.

-Your clients need to share qualitative data for you to be able to make sense of the quantitative data.
-This understanding allows you to help align a client’s actions with what they’re telling you is most important to them.
+Your clients need to share qualitative data for you to make sense of the quantitative data.
+This understanding allows you to help align a client’s actions with what they’re saying is most important to them.

 So, how do you get this data?